lukecyu/amr-parser-s2s-ancestor/README.md

 To have comparable Smatch scores you will also need to use the scripts available at https://github.com/mdtux89/amr-evaluation

 ## Acknowledgements
-We adopted some modules or code snippets from [Spring](https://github.com/SapienzaNLP/spring).
-Thanks to this projects!
+We adopted the code framework and some modules or code snippets from [Spring](https://github.com/SapienzaNLP/spring).
+Thanks to this project!